 |Test Concludes||1.00 pm||5.30 pm|

-*Candidates are advised to report at the Examination Center well in time, at least 2 hours before commencement of the examination.
-Candidates will not be permitted to enter in the Examination Center after 8.30 am in First Shift and after 1.00 pm in Second Shift.
+*Candidates are advised to report at the Examination Center well in time, at least 2 hours before the commencement of the examination.
+Candidates will not be permitted to enter into the Examination Center after 8.30 am in First Shift and after 1.30 pm in Second Shift.

-In case any candidate furnishes false information, appears in more than one shifts/dates of the Computer Based Examination, the candidature is likely to be cancelled and the result in such a case will not be declared.
+In case any candidate furnishes false information, appears in more than one shifts/dates of the Computer Based Examination, the candidature is likely to be cancelled and the result will not be declared in such a case.

 3. Important Instructions